 Throughout this journey, a lot of you have stopped and asked me how it’s going, if I had any regrets, and if, looking back, I would have done anything differently.
 I’ve also learned that a lot of you are in the same boat I was – feeling trapped, wanting to take a leap of faith but being held back by your own fear and doubt.
-I wanted to take some time to give you a personal update on how things have gone for me over these past 60 days, the challenges I’ve had to overcome, and how empowered you feel when you stop trying and start doing.
+Here are some things I’ve taken away for myself so far.

 I took a step back and really looked at where my life was going if I remained on the same path – and all I could think of is ‘nowhere’.
-While preaching about the power of change and overcoming it’s inconvenience here, I found myself victim to the cautionary lifestyle I was inspiring all of you to break free from.
 Putting things into perspective, I realized that even if I tried and failed, I would, worst case scenario, be no worse off than my current state.
-As cliche’ as it may sound, I had an epiphany.
 When you realize that the only thing holding you back is yourself, that you have to do what’s best for you, regardless of what some people may think – you’re able to take ownership of your own life and can take that first step.

 We’ve all heard the concept of “It’s not what you do but who you know” – and in times like these, it is absolutely true.
 Network, network, network!
 Get on Twitter, Facebook, and LinkedIn – start a blog if you haven’t already – reach out to people who can help you – learn from those who have come before you.
 The days of scouring job boards in hopes of finding your dream gig are long gone – that’s what everyone else is doing.
-You have to be different, you have to get creative in your approach.
-While everyone is storming the front door, focus on picking the lock and sneaking in the back.
-I’ve tried both approaches, and ultimately have had much more success when I had an “in” – the challenge is figuring out what exactly that is for you.
+You have to be different, and you have to get creative in your approach.

 I sent out a countless number of resumes without ever hearing anything back.
 I went through many interviews only to get the generic rejection email.
 I spent night after night lying in bed wondering if I had made a huge mistake.
-But now, I look back – and all of those failures – all of those disappointments – they all made me who I am right now: someone who has grown exponentially within the past year of his life.
-To think that I was just graduating college a little over a year ago boggles my mind.
+But now, I look back – and all of those failures – all of those disappointments – I’ve learned immensely from each of them.

 If you’ve gone through anything like I have, you can relate to that overwhelming feeling of desperation; “I have to take whatever job I can get”.
 Employers out there are throwing out low-ball offers to young twenty-somethings because they “can” – they think they have the leverage.
 If you won’t take the $25,000 salary – someone else out there in the overflowing talent pool who’s more desperate will.